Fort Buchanan provides resolute support to military readiness in the Caribbean

 |0

-This work, Fort Buchanan provides resolute support to military readiness in the Caribbean [Image 3 of 3], by Jose Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan provides resolute support to military readiness in the Caribbean, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.